How to Bend Rebar: A Step-by-Step Guide

 1. Metal File: To smooth out any rough edges after cutting.

-2. Measuring Tape: To measure and mark the exact length needed.
+2. Measuring Tape: This is key for figuring out and marking the exact length you need.

-4. Hacksaw: Equipped with a bi-metal blade designed for cutting metal.
+4. Hacksaw: Make sure it has a bi-metal blade made for cutting metal.

-5. Bolt Cutters: A more efficient tool for cutting through rebar, especially for diameters up to 5/8 inches.
+5. Bolt Cutters: A handy tool for cutting through rebar, especially for pieces up to 5/8 inches thick.

 Steps for Cutting Rebar